cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 #### Theme: Sensitive data handling

-Some developers draw a clear line around **sensitive data**: if the task requires handling confidential or regulated information, they would **not** want AI to process it—or they would require strong assurances on privacy, security, and data governance.
+Some developers draw a clear line around sensitive data: if the task requires handling confidential or regulated information, they would not want AI to process it—or they would require strong assurances on privacy, security, and data governance.
 This is especially relevant to Design & Planning, where requirements often embed production details.

 **Sub-themes identified:**